gabedvdsn/FESGAS/README.md

 ## 7. Ability Examples

 ### Purifying Flames (Oracle, Dota 2)
-At level 1, when cast on a target, this ability immediately deals 90 damage, and then heals the target for 150 health over 10 seconds.
+At level 1, when cast on a target, this ability immediately deals 90 damage and then heals the target for 150 health over 10 seconds.

+**Step 1: Create Gameplay Effects**

 1. Instant Damage
 This effect will immediately deal 50 damage to the target.